Jeffree Star Cosmetics: 2021

 In July, Star announced his "Pink Religion" collection, which included the pink-themed 18-pan Pink Religion Palette, the Sacred Glass Extreme Frost Palette, 8 new Velvet Trap shades, 4 Hydrating Glitz Lip Balm shades, and the Holy Mist Smoothing Facial Spray.
 The collection released on July 30.

-On September 3, Star released the Star Ranch Mini Palette, which was previously in the Summer 2021 mystery boxes.

-Also in September, Star announced the release of his "Pricked" collection, which included the fall-themed 18-pan Pricked palette, 6 Velour Liquid Lipsticks, 6 Supreme Glosses, 2 Supreme Frosts, 3 shades of the F**k Proof Mascara, and 3 Velour Lip Scrubs.
-The collection releases September 24.

 Lawsuits

 In April 2017, Jeffree Star Cosmetics alongside Jeffree Star and Manny MUA were sued for copyright infringement by Black Moon cosmetics.
 The case was later settled.

 In July 2017, LunatiCK Cosmetics filed a trademark lawsuit against Jeffree Star Cosmetics for the packaging of the Lip Ammunition.
 In November 2017, LunatiCK filed to dismiss the case, and the case was closed in April 2018.

 In October 2020, Jeffree Star Cosmetics alongside 10 unnamed people were sued by the estate of Anna Nicole Smith for copyright infringement.